petrassurna/DotNetSiteSearch/USiteSearch/README.md

 	```

 7. Next we need to index the site, to do this, log into the backoffice and save and publish each of the pages.
-   This will create the lucene index under the app_data folder as specified in startup.cs:
+   This will create the lucene index under the app_data folder as specified in *startup.cs*:

 	![app_data folder](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/app-data.jpg)

 	This folder can be deleted to reset the search.

 8. In order to engage the search, we need to give a front end element the attribute *id="site-search"*
-This has been done for you in master.cshtml
+This has been done for you in *master.cshtml*

 	```